thosgood/qubit.guide/README.md

         * tables in ideas look... bad
         * change the colours of circuit and scenario to primary and secondary (and remove background colour?)
 1. switch to katex
+1. new custom block for gate definitions?
+    + also, stop using tables...?
 1. change the link prefixed to gitbook TOC when you have a domain
 1. check that all `{.idea}`s are actually `{.idea latex-data=""}` (or whatever it is)
     + same for circuit and scenario blocks!